 What is considered abuse?

-An abused child is defined as a child less than 18 years old whose parent or person legally responsible for his/her care:
+An abused child is defined as a child younger than 18 years old whose parent or person legally responsible for his/her care:

 How do I report abuse or neglect?